Alternate History or Altering the History??

-This page is dedicated to expose the distortions in the works of Wendy Doniger, who is currently serving as the Service Professor of the History of Religions at the University of Chicago.
+This page analyzes the distortions that are present in the controversial work, The Hindu, an Alternate History by Wendy Doniger.
+She is currently serving as the Service Professor of the History of Religions at the University of Chicago.
 She has written a number of controversial books about Hinduism.
 I will pick up passages from her books and then do fact check.
 This page will be updated from time to time with passages from the book.

 Wendy Doniger and her methodology: According to the book, the Hindu, an alternate history, Wendy Doniger holds two doctorates in Sanskrit and India Studies, from Harvard and Oxford.
 She claims to have translated several Sanskrit texts.
 Although she made a career out of Hinduism, she has little respect for it.
 She has no problem trashing Hindu gods and goddesses using her wild theories of Freud, which are themselves not universally accepted.
 She has certainly earned the attention of Hindu baiters, secularists, leftists, and other Hindu critics, by her radical approach to psychoanalyze Hindu texts.
 She writes about Hinduism without practicing the religion and without having proper understanding of its culture and ethos.
 Her approach is to formulate a theory and then look for evidence in the scriptures or elsewhere.
 The usual approach should be to draw conclusions after studying the scriptures, but Wendy Doniger does the opposite.
 If no evidence is found, she will not drop the theory but create it in the name of psychoanalysis by stretching the symbolism to suit her arguments.
 To all those Hindus who believe in her, here is an alternate description of Wendy Doniger: A self-serving academician who projects her own ideas into Hindu texts and uses them to formulate theories that degrade Hinduism.
 Anna Freud (1895-1982), the daughter of Sigmund Freud listed it as one of the ten Defense Mechanisms (or mental manipulations) in her classic (1936), the Ego and the Mechanisms of the Defense.